AdobeDocs/livefyre.en/help/using/c-library/c-searching-for-content.md

 ---
 description: Search for content by URL to save in your Asset library.
-seo-description: Search for content by URL to save in your Asset library.
-seo-title: Search by URL
-solution: Experience Manager
 title: Search by URL
-uuid: 45be6a85-e615-46c6-9601-82df02839315
 exl-id: 24744ab8-6077-4595-a46d-7496ee0ca0b5
 ---
 # Search by URL{#search-by-url}